-Comprising 32.5 percent of license protection matters, professional conduct allegations are the most frequent allegations asserted against nurses in license protection matters.
-Collectively, professional conduct, scope of practice and documentation error or omission account for 67.0 percent of all license protection closed matters, see Figure 24.
+Comprising 27.2 percent of license protection matters, professional conduct allegations are the most frequent allegations asserted against NPs in license protection matters.
+Professional misconduct as defined by the state includes allegations such as unprofessional conduct with patients or coworkers, termination from employment due to unspecific performance issues, and professional boundary issues with patients.
+Collectively, professional conduct, medication prescribing, and scope of practice complaints account for more than half, 58.4 percent, of all license protection closed matters.
+See Figure 29.

-24 License Defense Matters by Primary Allegation Class
+29 License Defense Matters by Primary Allegation Class